-Circular Quay is where most of the Harbour tours start from.
+Circular Quay is where most of the Harbour tours start.

 Not to be forgotten here is the aboriginal heritage of the city.
-In 228 years europeans have managed to change the face of the harbour but there are over 40,000 years of aboriginal culture which the city is built upon.
+In 228 years Europeans have managed to change the face of the harbour but there are over 40,000 years of aboriginal culture upon which the city is built.

-If you’re interested in seeing the city from the perspective of aboriginals head to the Australian Museum or there are a number of tours to check out here.
+If you’re interested in seeing the city from the perspective of aboriginals head to the Australian Museum or there are some tours to check out here.

 It’s definitely something that you’ll be talking about for years to come!
-We recommend checking out the tour with Tinggly.
+We recommend checking out the tour with Get Your Guide.

 The things that we’ve told you about here barely scratch the surface of one of the planets most pulsing cities.

-On top of what’s already mentioned there are more attractions like Darling Harbour, Sydney Tower, Taronga Zoo, North Head, Manly Beach, Bondi Beach, The Royal National Park plus so many more.
+On top of what’s already mentioned, there are more attractions like Darling Harbour, Sydney Tower Eye, Taronga Zoo, Queen Victoria Building, North Head, all the beaches such as Manly Beach, Bondi Beach, The Blue Mountains, Royal National Park plus so many more.